CoinRabbit Review – Is CoinRabbit Safe & Legit?

 - You could use it to buy other cryptocurrencies, perhaps one that you have done research on and are convinced would bring good returns in the near future.
 (This is a risky choice.
 Be sure you know what you’re doing)

-- You could convert it to fiat money and spend it on yourself.
+- You could convert it to fiat currencies and spend it on yourself.
 Go on vacations, buy that dress, cater to that need, enjoy yourself.
 You only get to live once.

 - You could stake it on staking platforms that support stablecoins or other coins.
 In that way, you’re getting double value for your money.

 The collateral amount on the Coinrabbit platform is calculated with a loan-to-value(LTV) ratio of 50%.
 The LTV, as the name implies, is the ratio of a loan to the value of an asset.

 To illustrate, if the value of Bitcoin at the point of borrowing is $50,000 and you put down 1 BTC as collateral, you’re entitled to take up to 50% of your total worth as a loan.
 That means you can take up to $25,000 as a loan.

 The LTV ratio is small compared to other crypto lending platforms, but it offers a distinct advantage – it reduces the risk of liquidation drastically.
 Thus, liquidation will only occur if the asset goes down by 50%.
 That is not an impossibility in the crypto world, but it gives you better chances.

 To give users an even better advantage against liquidation, Coinrabbit issues liquidation warnings by email or SMS when their loans cross any of the three limit zones (12.4%, 37%, and 50%).
 Users can then decide to either add to their holdings to bring down the liquidation price or cut their losses and salvage what’s left.

 You can even track your loan.
 Just sign in with your phone number, click ‘track my loan, and your loan data will be displayed with a chart showing how far away or close you are to your liquidation price.